GENL/matice/README.md

         ],
     ];
 ```

+The base directory is the lang_directory defined in the config file: `config('matice.lang_directory')`.

 ## Use with SPA
 Matice registers an Artisan console command to generate a `matice_translations.js` translations file, which can be used (or not) as part of an asset pipeline such as [Laravel Mix](https://laravel.com/docs/mix).